📊 NISM Series X-A Chapter 13 of 20 ⚖ 5 marks weightage

 AMaximize risk for a given level of return.

-Maximize return for a given level of risk.
+BMaximize return for a given level of risk.

 CMinimize return for a given level of risk.